 Therefore, this means that with 30 minutes of Bikram Yoga, you can burn 213 kcal.
 Bikram yoga exercises take place in heated rooms with temperatures going up to 105 degrees, which the founder of Bikram Yoga refers to as the torture chambers.
 However, it is not just about the temperature challenge.
 The 23 poses sequence, every one of them performed two times and held for 10 seconds up to one minute test your balance, strength, and mental fortitude.

+How many calories burned in bikram yoga ?
 Some Bikram yoga fans assert that you may burn 1000 calories or more during a 90 minutes session.
 There isn’t doubt that the time is taken to exercise, the vigorous yoga positions combined with the extreme heat make you feel like you are burning 1000 calories.
 In a Colorado State study by Brian Tracy, the physiological effects of Bikram yoga session on 19 experienced female and male practitioners aged 18 and 40; Tracy determined that the calories burned amounted to 460 calories for men, while women burned up to 330 calories in a session of 90 minutes.
 Men burn more calories as they weigh more compared to women.

-Bikram Yoga In Comparison To Other Exercise Types
+How many calories burned in bikram yoga In Comparison To Other Exercise Types

 While that is still the right quantity of calories burned during the exercise and a great practice if you want to get rid of calories, it is not a lot of calories compared to the duration of time spent.
 This breaks down to about 120 to 150 calories per 30 minutes of practice.
 That’s the same as walking at a speed of 3.5 miles per hour.